Woman going through perimenopause prepares healthy fall foods with her son

 Apples

-Apples also contain quercetin, a powerful antioxidant known for its anti-inflammatory properties.
-Antioxidants may help lower the risk of heart disease, which is more likely after menopause.
-Fiber and antioxidants promote good health, in general, including cardiovascular and cognitive health.
+Apples also contain quercetin, an antioxidant that may help lower the risk of heart disease, which is more likely after menopause.
+The fiber and antioxidants in apples support overall health, including cardiovascular and cognitive health.

-• Breakfast: Add chopped apples to your overnight oats or add slices to Greek yogurt with a sprinkle of cinnamon.
-This can give you a fiber-rich beginning to your day.
+• Breakfast: Add chopped apples to overnight oats or add slices to Greek yogurt with a sprinkle of cinnamon.

-• Lunch: Add thinly sliced apples to salads with walnuts and goat cheese, or pair them with peanut butter for a satisfying snack.
+• Lunch: Combine thinly sliced apples with walnuts and goat cheese in a salad or enjoy them with peanut butter as a snack.

-• Dessert: Bake apple slices with cinnamon and a touch of honey for a warm, comforting, and antioxidant-packed dessert.
+• Dessert: Bake apple slices with cinnamon and a touch of honey for a warm, comforting treat.

 Apples are a great fall food for menopause that can help control blood sugar and aid digestion